Current Research Projects

 Longitudinal Follow Up Of Children with SPD 5 – 30 Years Later

-We are inviting randomly selected clients discharged by OTA from 1989-2013 to participate in a four part online survey and provide authorization for the Spiral Foundation to access certain information from their clinical records at OTA the Koomar Center.
-Participants may choose to complete two, three or four sections of the survey in one or more sittings.
+We invited randomly selected clients discharged by OTA from 1989-2013 to participate in a four part online survey and provide authorization for the Spiral Foundation to access certain information from their clinical records at OTA the Koomar Center.
+Participants chose to complete two, three or four sections of the survey in one or more sittings.
 Results for standardized measures used in the survey will be provided to participants upon request.

 Responses to the survey will be matched with clinical data from OTA to examine the sensory processing and motor performance, quality of life, occupational performance and lived experience of adults who had sensory processing challenges as children who may or may not have received Ayres Sensory Integration intervention for these challenges.